Are you eagerly awaiting any signs of labour, so you know labour has begun or is imminent?

-It’s such an exciting time – you’ve been patiently (or not!) been waiting for nine long months, and finally, your baby could be here any day now!
+You’ve been patiently (or perhaps impatiently!) waiting for nine long months.
+Finally, your baby could be here any day now!

-Only 3-5% of babies are born in the two weeks before their estimated due date and another 40% in the two weeks after.
+Around 40% of babies are born in the two weeks before their estimated due date, and another 40% are born in the two weeks after.

 But let’s get right into it – what signs of labour might you notice?

-Signs Of Labour #1 – Spontaneous Rupture of Membranes (SROM)
+#1 – Spontaneous rupture of membranes (SROM)

 Some indicators that your waters that have broken are: